Gabri40/ComputationalIntelligence/log.md

 ## LAB10 - Tic-Tac-Toe Agent

 The task involves creating an agent to play Tic-Tac-Toe using a reinforcement algorithm.
-A random player and the implementation of the game was already provided.The algorithm i decided to use is Q-Learning, a model-free reinforcement learning algorithm that learns to estimate the value of an action in a particular state.
+A random player and the implementation of the game was already provided.The algorithm I decided to use is Q-Learning, a model-free reinforcement learning algorithm that learns to estimate the value of an action in a particular state.

 I decided to train 3 different Q-Learing agents, one against random player, one against a minimax player and one against another Q agent.

 The minimax agent using classic minimax with a heuristic function that evaluates if the game is won at end of exploration but the score is diminisched with the number of turns taken.
-Since its not the focus of the lab the code is in the file but not here.
+Since it is not the focus of the lab the code is in the file but not here.

 The Q-Learning agent is implemented using a dictionary for the Q table and a function to update it at each turn, while using epsilon-greedy to choose a move.
 The code is the following: